afiodorov/afiodorov.github.io/_posts/2022-07-26-i-am-in-lisbon.md

 I am on my summer break and it didn't take me long to get to Lisbon, Portugal.
 I flew from Canary Islands and did not know what to expect.
-I've only been here 3.5 days but slowly I forming a picture.
+I've only been here 3.5 days but slowly I am forming a picture.

 Approaching Lisbon I saw red-bricked roofs of the houses and many hills and it instantly reminded me of Vilnius, Lithuania.
 However right at the airport